 Step #2 Spread the seeds out in a bowl or plate to dry in a cool, dry and dark location.
 Allow the seeds to dry for about one to two weeks, making sure the seeds have turned from green and moist to brown and dried.

 Step #3 Place the dried nasturtium seeds inside a jar and screw the lid on tightly.
+You can also add a silica packet to aid in moisture control.
 Store the jar in a cool and dark area until you are ready to plant the seeds in the following spring.

-This is my first attempt at gathering and storing nasturtium seeds, so check back in the spring and we will see if these seeds grow successfully!
+This is my first attempt at gathering and storing nasturtium seeds, so check back in the late summer and we will see if these seeds grow successfully!